altshadow69/apb-minimized/APBIcons.md

+# Guide

-Images Icons can be embed
+Images Icons can be simply implemented with in The localization file text, and an guide how to implement them
+> if an error occurred, it will painted out the angle bracket text and will not show any icon images.

 ## Extension between HUDIcon / HUDTexture

-"HUDIcon" Usage for "Generic_Icons_Master" Texture Sheet can be seems [Here!](https://i.imgur.com/E506K3r.png) and others stuffs as Labeled as Icon could work
+"HUDIcon" Usage for "Generic_Icons_Master" Texture Sheet can be seems [Here!](https://i.imgur.com/E506K3r.png) and others stuffs as Labeled as Icon _Could_ work.

-"HUDTexture" Usage for the In Game Hud Textures Images, For Example\
+"HUDTexture" Usage for the In Game Hud Textures Images, - _Examples_\
 `Icon_Locker_Generic_Token` `Vehicle_PatriotVegasG20` `Weapon_Pistol_FBW` / `KillIcon_Pistol_FBW`

 ## HUDIcon

-if the HUDIcon text is in, **User Interface Element.** / _"APBUserInterface.INT"_ etc.\
+if the HUDIcon text is in, **User Interface Element.** - _"APBUserInterface.INT" "ShopUIFilters.INT" etc._\
 `<APB_Images:APBCash;HUDIcon=TRUE>`

-if the HUDIcon text is in, **HUD Message Element.** / _"HUDMessages.INT"_\
+if the HUDIcon text is in, **HUD Message Element.** - _"HUDMessages.INT"_\
 `<hudicon:APBCash>`

 ## HUDTexture